Where Should Customer Experience (CX) Teams Live Within An Organization?

 Customizing CX Team Organization: Considerations for Success

-In terms of the reporting relationship of the CX function, one size doesn’t fit all.
+Regarding the reporting relationship of the CX function, one size doesn’t fit all.
 Every organization, leadership dynamic, employee culture, and business is different.
-We mentioned above that we have led CX reporting to the CMO, reporting to the COO, and as an independent function.
+We mentioned above that we have led CX, reporting to the CMO, reporting to the COO, and as an independent function.
 What we learned is that it can be successful in any of these reporting relationships, though we suggest it has a head start if it reports into the predominant power core of the organization.

 Some companies are operations-led, others are sales & marketing-led, while others are product-led.
 Tying CX to the true cultural and power core of the company, though it brings some of the bias mentioned above, aligns it better with the core of the company.